Elías Larry Ayuso

-Elías "Larry" Ayuso (born March 27, 1977) is a Puerto Rican former professional basketball player, who currently serves as head coach for the Piratas de Quebradillas of the Baloncesto Superior Nacional (BSN).
+Elías "Larry" Ayuso Carrillo (born March 27, 1977) is a Puerto Rican former professional basketball player, who is head coach for the Piratas de Quebradillas of the Baloncesto Superior Nacional (BSN).
 Internationally, Ayuso has represented and played for the Puerto Rican national team since 2001.
 He was part of the 2004 team that defeated the United States at the 2004 Olympic Games.

 Professional career

 Ayuso has spent most of his career playing in Puerto Rico.
 He also has played in Europe with Montegranaro in Italy, Ionikos Neas Filadelfeias BC in Greece, Beşiktaş in Turkey, Spartak St. Petersburg in Russia, the Žalgiris Kaunas in Lithuania, and the KK Split and KK Cibona Zagreb in Croatia.

 Ayuso participated in the 2003 pre-season training camp of the San Antonio Spurs and the 2006 pre-season training camp with the Denver Nuggets of the NBA.

 Ayuso led the BSN in 2002 scoring 703 points and achieving a 24.2 PPG average.

 During the summer of 2004, Ayuso was a member of the Puerto Rico National Team that participated in the 2004 Olympics which defeated the United States.

 In 2005, Ayuso helped the Captains win their first title since 1959 when Arecibo beat the Bayamón Cowboys in four games during the BSN finals.

 During the summer of 2006, Ayuso was a member of the Puerto Rico National Team that participated in the 2006 FIBA World Championship.
 Ayuso scored 106 points with a 21.2 PPG and shot a .629 3-point percentage during the tournament.
 Ayuso finished tied for fourth in PPG in the 2006 Worlds.
 Due to his outstanding performance during the 2006 Worlds the Denver Nuggets invited him to the 2006 Training Camp and was added to the Pre-Season roster.

 In February 2007, Ayuso signed with the KK Split of the Croatian A1 League.

 During the summer of 2007, he joined the BSN Santurce Crabbers before joining the Puerto Rico National Team.
 During his tenure with the Santurce Crabbers he led the team to win the BSN Championship over the Arecibo Captains.
 He was elected the 2007 BSN Finals MVP.

 On 7 November 2008, Ayuso was drafted with the 2nd pick in the 2nd round (18th overall pick) by the Iowa Energy of the NBA Development League.

 On July 3, 2010, Ayuso led the Arecibo Captains to the 2010 BSN Championship, beating the Vaqueros de Bayamón in seven games.